FrankJaco/homeassistant-wwino-addon/wonderful_wino/README.md

 ## Wonderful Wino's "Optional" Prerequisites:
 1. [Local ToDo list integration:](https://www.home-assistant.io/integrations/local_todo/) Permits the wines stored in the Wonderful Wino database to be accessed via a ToDo list.
 The user can see his wine along with essential wine facts in a compact form.
 Also the user can perform a subset of wine inventory tasks such as informing WWino that you consumed a bottle (which removes it from inventory and permits you to optionally rate the wine you just drank.

 **Once you have the Local ToDo list integration installed, create a ToDo list for your wine.
 If you want to keep things easy, use the default name of "My Wine"**

+If you intend to use the ToDo list (which I absolutely strongly recommend you do) your configuration.yaml file needs a small addition:

+    Wonderful-Wino Stuff
+        rest_command:
+          wine_consumed_webhook:
+            url: "http://<your HA IP address>:5000/api/consume-wine"
+            method: POST
+            content_type: "application/json"
+            payload: >
+              {
+                "item": "{{ item }}",
+                "timestamp": "{{ now().isoformat() }}"
+                {% if rating | float(0) > 0 %}
+                ,"rating": {{ rating }}
+                {% endif %}
+              }

+***Don't forget to put in your Home Assistant's IP address where indicated and restart Home Assistant for the change to take effect.*** We will add a Home Assistant automation later to fully enable the ToDo functionality and provide some dashboard ideas as well.

 2. A functioning [Home Assistant Voice Assistant](https://www.home-assistant.io/voice_control/) enhanced with AI.
 (I personally use the [Google Gemini](https://www.home-assistant.io/integrations/google_generative_ai_conversation/) integration.)
 When your AI is enabled and properly configured, your wine facts are just a question away. *How many Cabs do I have?
 What is my oldest vintage?
 Which wine is rated the highest?*
 I regularly use it to provide food-wine pairing information using the actual wine within my collection. *Hey Nabu, we are having Veal Saltimbocca with roasted fingerling potatoes as a main course and a charcuterie board for an appetizer.
 What wine from my collection would pair best with this?*  Or even... *I am serving hamburgers and hot dogs to a bunch of friends.
 What wine would you recommend that I have in my collection which won’t break the bank, will pair well with the meal?* It is like having a personal sommelier available at your every whim.
 (OK, you got to open the bottle yourself!). **I will discuss AI/LLM prompts to make your voice assistant a wine expert in the general documentation.**